 Second, many students don’t show their work because they don’t know what the heck it means!
-My favorite is the student who circles the multiple choice answer he thinks is correct and then x’s out the other choices.
-If you ask him, he is “showing his work”.
+My favorite is the student who circles the multiple-choice answer they think is correct and then x’s out the other choices.
+If you ask, they are “showing their work”.

 Now, to overcome the negative connotation of the words “show your work”, we have to stop using them.
 Think about it, when you are solving a problem do you think to yourself, “Hmmm, I’ve got to show my work.”
 I don’t think so.
 What I DO do, is make notes to myself as I interact with the problem.
 Those are now my go-to words when working with the students—I document my mathematical thinking by making notes as I interact with the problem.

-I have been using this approach with my students for about a month now, and I am very pleased with the results.
-They seem more open to the process and, through coaching, they are learning how to take notes on their own and determine important information.
+Using this approach, students are more open to the process and, through coaching, they learn how to take notes on their own and determine important information.
 It’s a thinking process, not a rote procedure.
-In a follow-up blog post, I’ll discuss more about how I help them make sense of problems.

 I’d love to hear your comments about this!

 You can grab the Mathematically Speaking problem using this link.